GP-25: Use

 GP-25 seen from the front.

-Explanation on the use of the GP-25.
+Ukraine soldiers explaining the use of the GP-25 grenade launcher.

 Ammunition

 An Afghan National Army soldier armed with a GP-25/30 on patrol in Kunar province, Khas Kunar district of Afghanistan, July 1, 2009.

 GP grenade launchers fire multiple 40mm VOG-25 high-explosive fragmentation grenades, with a total range of 400 m and an effective range of 150 m.
 These Russian-Soviet 40 mm grenades are not compatible with Western 40x46 mm grenades.
 Originally, the main grenade was the VOG-15 (7P17) fragmentation grenade, which has a lethal radius of six meters.
 Ammunition for the muzzle-loading GP-25 consists of a single piece containing propellant and charge, as opposed to the more traditional two-piece case and projectile design of comparable US 40x46mm ammunition used in breech-loading grenade launchers, such as the M203.
 This integral "caseless" design – with the propellant and primer contained in the base of the grenade – provides for when the grenade is fired nothing is left in the barrel, so the operator can load the next grenade.

 A bouncing grenade, the VOG-25P, is also available.
 On impact, a small charge in the nose of the grenade explodes; this raises the grenade 50 cm to 1.5 m in the air, before an impact delay fuse causes it to detonate.
 The VOG-25P also has a lethal radius of six meters.
 The new generation VOG-M and VOG-PM ammunition, with an increased effectiveness of no less than 1.5 times, are now serially available.

 Internal view of the 40mm VOG-25 (7P17) grenade from the GP-25 grenade launcher.

 Smoke grenades are also available.
 The original GRD-40 grenade was replaced by a series of grenades designed for use at different ranges.
 These are the GRD-50, GRD-100 and GRD-200 intended for use at 50, 100 and 200 meters respectively.
 They are capable of producing a 20 cubic meter cloud of smoke that lasts for one minute in winds of up to five meters per second.
 A tear gas grenade called Gvozd ("Nail") and a stick grenade are also available.